Sonar-Demos/cpp-demo/README.md

 * Commit, push, and merge the branch into `main` (careful: select your fork as the target)
 * After a couple of minutes, you should be able to see the analysis results on SonarCloud

-Note that the total number of issues has changed because CI-based analysis analyses only the code you compile in the configuration that you provide.
+Note that the total number of findings has changed because CI-based analysis analyses only the code you compile in the configuration that you provide.
 If a file is never compiled, it will not be analyzed, unlike with automatic analysis.